PeepDB-dev/peepdb/docs/installation.md

 layout: default
 ---

-# Installation
+# 📦 Installation

 You can install peepDB directly from PyPI using pip:

 ```bash
 pip install peepdb
 ```

 This will install the latest version of peepDB along with all its dependencies.

-> **Note:** If peepdb gives an error like "The term 'peepdb' is not recognized as the name of a cmdlet" remember to put the Scripts folder on your PATH in windows

 ## Requirements